 To commemorate the 150th anniversary of the US Civil War and in conjunction with the Terra Foundation for American Art, the Newberry Library is pleased to host “Home Front: Daily Life in the Civil War North,” an exhibition of more than 100 items that focuses on the enormous, and costly, effect the war had on civilians.

 The American Jewish Historical Society has awarded the biennial Saul Viener Book Prize in American Jewish History to Newberry Vice President for Research and Academic Programs Daniel Greene for his recent book, The Jewish Origins of Cultural Pluralism: The Menorah Association and American Diversity (Indiana University Press, 2011).

 Before a crowd of more than 400 people that included Mayor Rahm Emanuel and Chicago-area teachers and students, Newberry Board of Trustees Chair Victoria J. Herget presented The Newberry Library Award to renowned historian David McCullough.
 But before doing so she had another announcement: the Newberry has exceeded its $25 million fundraising campaign goal.

 Registration for summer seminars is now open.
-Delve into Kierkegaard’s Fear and Trembling, or the lovely world of Japanese bookbinding.
-Reacquaint yourself with Chicago’s public art, from commemorative statues to sprawling murals.
-Or join a writers’ group and pen that imaginative children’s book you’ve been thinking about.
+Delve into Kierkegaard’s Fear and Trembling; reacquaint yourself with Chicago’s public art, from commemorative statues to sprawling murals; or join a writers’ group and pen that imaginative children’s book you’ve been thinking about.

 All classes begin June 4 on a rolling basis.
 PLEASE NOTE that there is a May 29 registration deadline.
 Those signing up after the deadline might incur a late fee.